 The Company is subject to a nondeductible U.S. federal excise tax of 4% on undistributed income if it does not distribute at least 98% of its ordinary income in any calendar year and 98.2% of its capital gain net income for each one-year period ending on October 31 of such calendar year.
 To the extent that the Company determines that its estimated current year annual taxable income will be in excess of estimated current year dividend distributions for excise tax purposes, the Company accrues excise tax, if any, on estimated excess taxable income as taxable income is earned.
-There is no provision for federal excise tax for 2015 accrued at September 30, 2016.
+There is no provision for federal excise tax for 2014 accrued at September 30, 2015.

 The Company's Taxable Subsidiaries accrue income taxes payable based on the applicable corporate rates on the unrealized gains generated by the investments held by the Taxable Subsidiaries.
-As of September 30, 2016, and 2015, the Company recorded a deferred tax liability of \$2.0 million, and \$1.8 million, respectively, on the Consolidated Statements of Assets and Liabilities.
-The change in provision for deferred taxes is included as a component of net gain/(loss) on investments in the Consolidated Statements of Operations.
-For the year ended September 30, 2016, the change in provision for deferred taxes on the unrealized loss on investments was \$0.1 million.
-For the years ended September 30, 2015, and 2014, the change in provision for deferred taxes on the unrealized gain on investments were \$0.1 million, and \$1.6 million respectively.
+Such deferred tax liabilities amounted to \$0.1 million for the year ended September 30, 2015, and are recorded as deferred tax liability on the consolidated statements of assets and liabilities.
+The change in deferred tax liabilities is included as a component of net unrealized appreciation/(depreciation) on investments in the consolidated statement of operations.
+Deferred tax liabilities amounted to \$1.6 million for the year ended September 30, 2014 and was recorded as deferred tax liability on the consolidated statement of assets and liabilities and were included as a component of net unrealized appreciation/(depreciation) on investments in the consolidated statement of operations.
+There were no deferred tax liabilities for the year ended September 30, 2013.

+For the years ended September 30, 2015 and 2014, \$1.8 million and \$1.6 million, respectively, were included in Net unrealized appreciation/(depreciation) on investments, net of deferred taxes in the accompanying consolidated statements of assets and liabilities.